-On November 2, 2021, the Company priced its IPO and the Company's Class A common stock began trading on The Nasdaq Global Select Market on November 3, 2021 under the symbol "BIRD."
-In connection with the closing of the IPO on November 5, 2021, 23,221,152 shares of the Company's Class A common stock were issued and sold at a public offering price of \$15.00 per share, which consisted of 16,850,799 shares offered by the Company and 6,370,353 shares offered by certain existing stockholders.
-The Company received aggregate proceeds of \$237.0 million from the IPO, net of the underwriting discounts and commissions of \$15.8 million and before offering costs of approximately \$6.0 million.
-The Company did not receive any proceeds from the sale of shares of our Class A common stock by the selling stockholders.
-The condensed consolidated financial statements as of September 30, 2021 and for the period then-ended do not reflect the transaction since the IPO closed subsequent to the period end.
-Offering costs, including the legal, accounting, printing, and other IPO-related costs paid prior to the IPO, have been capitalized in prepaid expenses and other current assets within the accompanying condensed consolidated balance sheet as of September 30, 2021 and upon completion of the IPO, these deferred offering costs will be reclassified to Additional paid-in capital and recorded against the proceeds from the offering.
+On November 2, 2021, we priced our IPO and our Class A common stock began trading on The Nasdaq Global Select Market on November 3, 2021 under the symbol "BIRD."
+In connection with the closing of the IPO on November 5, 2021, 23,221,152 shares of our Class A common stock were issued and sold at a public offering price of \$15.00 per share, which consisted of 16,850,799 shares we offered and 6,370,353 shares offered by certain existing stockholders.
+We received aggregate proceeds of \$237.0 million from the IPO, net of the underwriting discounts and commissions of \$15.8 million and before offering costs of approximately \$5.4 million.
+We did not receive any proceeds from the sale of shares of our Class A common stock by the selling stockholders.

-In November 2021, immediately prior to the closing of the IPO, all 70,990,919 shares of the Company's convertible preferred stock then outstanding were converted into an equivalent number of shares of Class B common stock and the Company reclassified \$204.0 million of convertible preferred stock to additional paid-in-capital.
+In November 2021, immediately prior to the closing of the IPO, all 70,990,919 shares of our convertible preferred stock then outstanding were converted into an equivalent number of shares of Class B common stock and we reclassified \$204.0 million of convertible preferred stock to additional paid-in capital.
 1,104,560 shares of Class B common stock were automatically issued pursuant to the terms of outstanding convertible preferred stock warrants, and 714,965 shares of Class B common stock were issued upon the exercise by the holder of an outstanding Class B common stock warrant.

-In connection with the closing of the IPO, the Company also filed its Ninth Amended and Restated Certificate of Incorporation, which authorized a total of 2,000,000,000 shares of Class A common stock, 200,000,000 shares of Class B common stock, and 20,000,000 shares of preferred stock.
+In connection with the closing of the IPO, we also filed our Ninth Amended and Restated Certificate of Incorporation, which authorized a total of 2,000,000,000 shares of Class A common stock, 200,000,000 shares of Class B common stock, and 20,000,000 shares of preferred stock.